mapcomponents/react-map-components-maplibre/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "💕 Feature request"
-about: Suggest a new idea for react-map-components-maplibre.
+about: Suggest a new idea for @mapcomponents/react-maplibre.
 title: 'Feature: '
 labels: 'Status: needs print'
 Assignees: ''